drnasmith/synchweb-devel-env/README.md

 ## Setup
 * Clone this repository
 * Install vagrant, virtualbox and ansible on your host (e.g. apt install ansible vagrant virtualbox-qt)
-* Decide which option you want (multi_machine or standalone).
-Standalone is simplest to get started.
+* Decide which OS you want centos or debian (centos is recommended and used more often)
-* cd into the dir (e.g. centos_standalone)
+* cd into the dir (e.g. vagrant/centos)
-* Run vagrant up
+* Run vagrant up for default Vagrant file "vagrant -f <filename>" for other options
 * This should download the relevant box and provision the machine(s)
 * Try using a web browser on http://localhost:9080 or http://192.168.33.10 to see the Synchweb pages
-* The SynchWeb source code will be synchronized to src sub directory (e.g. centos_standalone/src)
+* The SynchWeb source code will be synchronized to src sub directory (e.g. centos/src)

 ### Authentication
 * Two authentication types are supported: dummy and cas.